anza-xyz/agave/quic-datagram/README.md

 slot is atomically swapped to `Dialing`, the displaced connection is closed with `PEER_MOVED`, and a fresh dial spawns at the new addr.

-The server side **does not** do this per-pubkey addr check (the peer's NAT-mapped source addr can legitimately differ from its gossip-published one).
+The server side **does not** do this per-pubkey addr check.
 It does, however, gate inbound on the source *IP* being a gossip-advertised address of a staked peer - see the admission gate in the Security posture below.